-Before joining Pew, she was a research fellow in the Office of Planning, Research, and Evaluation in the U.S. Department of Health and Human Services’ Administration for Children and Families, where she helped design and manage projects related to family self-sufficiency and stability.
-She also has worked for the Kaiser Family Foundation, the Urban Institute, and the California Department of Health Care Services.
-Sattelmeyer holds master’s degrees in public policy and public health from the University of California, Berkeley.
+Before joining Pew, Sattelmeyer was a fellow at the U.S. Department of Health and Human Services’ Administration for Children and Families, where she helped design and manage projects related to family self-sufficiency and stability.
+She also worked for the Kaiser Family Foundation, the Urban Institute, the California Department of Health Care Services, and the U.S. Department of Veterans Affairs.